DanielGeek/react-native-tic-tac-toe/README.md

-#App with react native and expo
+#App with React Native and expo

 ## Pixel_3_API_29_1